Cirrhitus: Characteristics

 Cirrhites hawkfishes have a deep body which is not highly laterally compressed.
 They have large heads with a blunt snout and have a fringe of cirri on the posterior margin of the anterior nostril.
 They have a moderately large mouth with two types of teeth, an outer row of canines and an inner row of villiform teeth.
 There are also teeth on the centre and sides of the roof of the mouth.
 The upper margin of the preoperculum either has small serrations or it smooth and the gill cover has 2 flattened spines.
 They have a continuous dorsal fin which has 10 spines, the membranes between the spines having deep notches and the tip of each spine has a large tuft of cirri, and 11-12 soft rays with a small incision separating the spiny portion from the soft rayed portion.
 The anal fin contains 3 spines and 5-7 soft rays.
-The caudal fin is trubcate.
-The lower 7 pectoral fin rays are robust, with deeply incised membranes and these are notabtly longer than other pectoral fin rays.
+The caudal fin is truncate.
+The lower 7 pectoral fin rays are robust, with deeply incised membranes and these are notably longer than other pectoral fin rays.
 The upper 1 and lower 7 pectoral fin rays are unbranched.
 The pelvic fin has a single spine and 5 soft rays and has its origin behind the base of the pectoral fin.
 The scales are smooth, the intraorbital space lacks scales and there are fewer than 12 irregular scale rows, made up of small scales, on the cheeks.
 There are 41-49 scales on the lateral line.
 The published sizes vary from a standard length of 16 cm for C. atlanticus to a total length of 60 cm for C. rivulatus.